 Instantly Download Example VBA Files (must be using E2P v2.4 or later)

-- Export Multiple Views Of A Single Excel Dashboard (options to export to new presentation or to already created presentation)
+- Export Multiple Views Of A Single Excel Dashboard (options to export to a new presentation or to an already created presentation)

 - Export Multiple PowerPoint Presentations From A Single E2P Sheet

 - Export Multiple Pivot Charts From A Single Pivot Table (export to a new presentation)